rolldone/pipejob/README.md

 `pipejob` supports silencing noisy steps in two ways:

-- Per-step: set `silent: true` on a step to suppress printing the command line, stdout/stderr echoes, and per-step inline error messages while still recording logs in the runner's in‑memory buffer (flushed on error).
-This is useful for noisy helpers whose output you don't need to see on the terminal.
+-- Per-step: set `silent: true` on a step to suppress printing the command output (stdout/stderr) and per-step inline error messages while still recording logs in the runner's in‑memory buffer (flushed on error).
+The command being executed (the `-> <cmd>` line) is still printed so runs are traceable.

-- Global flag: pass `--silent` to the `pipejob` command to disable all per-step prints by default.
-This global flag suppresses the same per-step prints as `silent: true`.
-Note that job headers and critical runner errors (invalid YAML/conditions, missing targets, etc.) still print so you can diagnose failures.
+-- Global flag: pass `--silent` to the `pipejob` command to suppress per-step command output (stdout/stderr) and per-step inline error prints by default.
+The command lines (`-> <cmd>`) remain visible so you can trace which commands ran.
+Job headers and critical runner errors (invalid YAML/conditions, missing targets, etc.) still print so you can diagnose failures.

 Examples: